jperkins1/csv-combine-script/README.md

 # Instructions for Use

-Open a terminal and enter the following commands
+Open a terminal and enter the following commands:

 ```
 git clone https://github.com/jperkins/csv-combine-script/
 cd csv-combine-script/
-chmod a+x csv-combine-script.sh
+chmod a+x macos-csv-combine-script.sh
-./csv-combine-script.sh
+./macos-csv-combine-script.sh
 ```

+You'll have to enter your password,
 Enter the directory where your CSV files are stored, and press enter.
 That will produce a file called `output.csv` that will contain the 3rd column of all the CSV files in the directory you specified.